 The Xativa Hub is an Australian patient access gateway and an information hub for GPs and specialists to find out more about current research and treatment products available in Australia.

-Xativa™ is a sublingual wafer containing cannabidiol (CBD).
-Xativa™ is formulated using iX’s patented sublingual delivery technology, WaferiX™.
+iX Syrinx is developing a range of sublingual wafers containing cannabidiol (CBD) by using its patented sublingual delivery technology, WaferiX™.

 A proprietary and patent-pending technology is used in the extraction & purification process of the hemp oil to preserve terpenes and plant lipids, while eliminating unwanted Delta-9-THC, waxes and chlorophyll.

-iX is currently evaluating Xativa™ for use in the treatment of anxiety, movement disorders and/or chronic inflammatory conditions.
+iX is currently evaluating these CBD sublingual wafers for use in the treatment of certain conditions.